 Questo plugin fornisce 1 blocco.

-- The Icon Block Insert an SVG icon or graphic.
+- Icon Insert an SVG icon or graphic.

 - Go to Plugins → Add New and search for “Icon Block”.
 Once found, click “Install”.

-- Download the Icon Block from wordpress.org and make sure the folder us zipped.
+- Download the Icon Block from wordpress.org and make sure the folder is zipped.
 Then upload via Plugins → Add New → Upload.

 - Activate the plugin through the ‘Plugins’ screen in WordPress.

-- Search for the block within the Block Editor (Gutenberg) and begin using.
+- Search for the block within the Block Editor (Gutenberg) and begin using it.

 Where can I get more icons?

 Currently, the Icon Block only includes the WordPress icon library.
-That said, the plugin allows you to render any SVG-based icon by simply copy/pasting the code into the icon textarea when using the “Add custom icon” option!
+That said, the plugin allows you to render any SVG-based icon by simply copying/pasting the code into the icon text area when using the “Add custom icon” option!
 See the screenshots for reference.
 This gives you complete flexibility and allows you to use practically any icon you want.
-A great source for free SVG icons is Google’s Material Icons project, Font Awesome, and Iconic, just to name a few.
+A great source for free SVG icons is Google’s Material Icons project, Font Awesome, and Iconic, to name a few.